WHATS HOT

 What Exactly is Biotin?

 Biotin, also called Vitamin B7, is a water-soluble vitamin that helps with a lot of different functions in the human body.
-Some benefits of biotin include aiding in cell growth, fat and protein synthesis and metabolism, citric acid regulation, level management, insulin level regulation, hair integrity, and more.
+Some benefits of biotin include aiding in cell growth, fat and protein synthesis and metabolism, citric acid regulation, blood sugar level management, insulin level regulation, hair integrity, and more.

 Just like the other B-vitamins, the body needs this vitamin in order to function properly.
 You can get this nutrient by eating different foods or by taking supplements.
-When you make sure to get enough of this vitamin, you can avoid or control health problems such as brittle fingernails, palmo plantar pustulosis (a skin problem on the palms of your hands), hair problems, scabby skin cankers, dermatitis, diabetes, and cradle cap.
+When you make sure to get enough of this vitamin, you can avoid or control problems such as brittle fingernails, palmo plantar pustulosis (a skin problem on the palms of your hands), hair problems, scabby skin cankers, dermatitis, diabetes, and cradle cap.

 Biotin During Pregnancy Is Easy